by Daniel Opacki

 With nothing better to do, I googled “Aung San Suu Kyi + halo,” and got 65,800 hits.
 I also queried my unmonetized, unadvertised, quiet website, “Bamboodazed” and discovered a miserly, yet oddly generous, 1,350 hits.
 Combined, a search for, “Aung San Suu Kyi + Bamboodazed” sputtered an unsurprising pittance of 274 blags.
 What does it all mean?

-These days too many blame everything wrong with Myanmar on The Lady.
-Though, I may join the bandwagon begrudgingly and with a clenched-teeth mention of her indivisibly creaky and mythical appendage – the halo.
+These days everyone blame’s everything wrong with Myanmar on The Lady.
+Finally, I may join the bandwagon with a clenched-teeth mention of her indivisibly creaky and mythical appendage – the halo.

 My belief though, for what it’s worth, is that Aung San Suu Kyi deserves more credit than unstoppable bandwagon blame and fierce criticism.
 The Lady was not a shooting star.
-She was under house arrest for years while millions of Myanmar’s people suffered under one of the worlds most brutal and kleptocratic military dictatorships.
-She could have easily cut and run back to London faster than the British gave up Singapore during World War II.
+She was under house arrest for years while millions of Myanmar’s people suffered under the military dictatorship.
+She could have easily cut and run to London faster than the British gave up Singapore during World War II.
 Instead, she’s earned her current position admirably and won the right to help pave the way for her nation’s future.
-I say let’s not wag her down so fast, and let’s do dispense with the halo nonsense.
+I say let’s not wag her down so fast, and let’s dispense with the halo nonsense.

 Public skepticism and doubt of politicians are necessary forms of dissent in a Democracy.
 Surely, Suu Kyi deserves no more or less than any other politician.
 It was her choice to join the racket.
 But the West benighted Suu Kyi with a halo long ago, and the international focus on Suu Kyi probably saved her life at one point.
 But watching the herd of formerly adoring Western supporters peck off her supposed halo is unpleasant.